Mathemagical-Community/Mathemagical.js/README.md

 * Many others have provided feedback, made helpful suggestions, and shared our work on social media.

 ## How to contribute?
+For now, it would be a huge help if you could read [our interface proposal](#interface-proposal-sample-features).
+If it helps, you can also try out the library.
+Either way, we welcome your feedback.

+* **Tyring out the library:** You can tinker with the examples in the interface proposal, or you can start a new sketch by opening [this project](https://editor.p5js.org/highermathnotes/sketches/-sf5v47pO) in the p5 web editor; any Mathemagical code you type into the editor will automatically work (the index.html file imports the prototype library).

-If you want to start a [discussion](https://github.com/Mathemagical-Community/Mathemagical.js/discussions) by asking a question or sharing an idea, that would be super helpful!
+* **Sharing feedback:** If you want to start a [discussion](https://github.com/Mathemagical-Community/Mathemagical.js/discussions) by asking a question or sharing an idea, that would be super helpful!
 If you want to start an [issue](https://github.com/Mathemagical-Community/Mathemagical.js/issues) that's likely to result in action items, that would also be great!
 If you're not sure whether to start a discussion or an issue, flip a coin.
 We can convert one to the other if needed.

+_**Note:** During the prototype phase, please keep in mind that many features have not yet been implemented, and some code may not work as expected._

 # Interface proposal: Sample features
 Here, we outline an initial design of the Mathemagical environment, which supports drawing, animation, and interaction.
 We focus specifically on what the user will see, and we illustrate each type of feature with a minimal selection of examples.
 For instance, we show how to draw an arrow as an indication of how other shapes can be drawn.
-We also include links to demos that you can run in the browser, based on a [prototype library](mathemagical-prototype.js). _Other features that we describe are planned but not yet implemented_.
+We also include links to demos that you can run in the browser, based on a [prototype library](mathemagical-prototype.js).

 For the purposes of this proposal, we do assume basic familiarity with computer programming; we need to be confident our design will work at all before we can test whether it will be intuitive to beginners.
 If you're wondering about the rationale for our design decisions, or other details, you can check out the [Mathemagical.js wiki](https://github.com/Mathemagical-Community/Mathemagical.js/wiki).